lightsociologist/soc613spr2023/README.md

 The class is taught by [Ryan Light](https://ryanlight.netlify.app/).

-The course was greatly influenced by courses by and conversations with [jimi adams](https://jimiadams.github.io/) and [Jim Moody](https://people.duke.edu/~jmoody77/).
+The course was greatly influenced by courses by, code from, and conversations with [jimi adams](https://jimiadams.github.io/) and [Jim Moody](https://people.duke.edu/~jmoody77/).

 ## Weekly Slides, Workshop Notes, and Homework Sets